GreyRook/code-with-style/docs/review/developer/cl-descriptions.md

 You don't have to write the rest of the description as an imperative sentence, though.

+*Adjustment Grey Rook:*
+*The first line ist the title in gitlab that contains the ticket number* *and a short summary.*

 ## Body is Informative {#informative}

 The rest of the description should be informative.
 It might include a brief